Green Cards Car Insurance: The ultimate guide

 It’s not actually a card at all, but it is green!

-Essentially it’s an international certificate of insurance that provides you with the required level of insurance cover required by the law of the country being visited.
+Essentially a Green Card an international certificate of insurance that provides you with the required level of insurance cover required by the law of the country being visited.

 Not only does it allow cars to cross international borders, but it also ensures that victims of accidents involving foreign-registered vehicles aren’t disadvantaged.

 Each year millions of Brits head over to the continent.
-But now, depending on the outcome of Brexit, to cross the borders by road you’ll need a Green Card, the Association of British Insurers has warned.
+But now, due to the outcome of Brexit, to cross the borders by road you’ll need a Green Card, the Association of British Insurers has warned.

 Don’t worry, we can provide you with one of these to pack along with your suncream and teabags.